 The National Breastfeeding Helpline is a helpline run in collaboration with the Association of Breastfeeding Mothers (ABM) and the Breastfeeding Network (BfN).
-The project is funded by the Department of Health, through the Section 64 grant scheme.
 Calls are sent to the first available ABM Counsellor or BfN Supporter, both of whom have trained to provide women with good evidence based Breastfeeding support.

 National Breastfeeding Helpline FAQ